Life Lessons - James 1:1-4

 Bible Study Tip

-I cannot always remember where a verse is found or exactly how it is worded.
-This is what I do: I type the word Bible with a comma and then I type the words that I do remember into a search engine like google search.
+I can't always remember where a verse is found or exactly how it is worded.
+This is what I do: I type the word Bible with a comma and then I type the words that I remember into a search engine like google search.
 I always find the verse and reference using this method.

 Application - What Does it Mean to Me?